seiji1997/data-engineering/pandas/README.md

 - Replaced `from re import compile, search` with `import re` to address mypy type-check errors.
 - Adjusted code to use `re.compile` and `re.search` directly.

+chore: run isort to format imports

+- Sort imports using isort to maintain a standardized import order

+docs(config): clarify comments for config attributes

+- Improve the clarity and readability of comments related to config attributes

+refactor(config): revise __post_init__ and member methods

+- Modify the implementation of __post_init__ for improved initialization logic
+- Refactor member methods for better clarity and maintainability
+- Convert methods to use @property decorators for consistency
+- Implement functools.cached_property to optimize repeated lookups
+- Adjust set naming conventions to follow the project’s style guidelines

+docs(state): add return value docs for state_to_page_col_list and unify typing.List usage

+- Document the return value of state_to_page_col_list
+- Standardize usage of typing.List for type hints

+refactor: add type annotations to create_col_list

+- Add type annotations to arguments and return value of create_col_list for clearer code contracts

+docs(main): update Main function docstring to follow Google style

+- Rewrite the Main function docstring according to the Google docstring style guidelines

+docs(preloader): rewrite Select_preloader function docstring

+- Improve the docstring for Select_preloader to accurately describe the function’s purpose and usage